 The trip back went without a hitch.
 Originally Eric and Kev were seriously considering an ascent up Vermillion, following Steven and Grant’s tracks but we were running out of daylight and they would be descending in the dark so they made the call to join me on descent.
 We passed Steven and Grant on their way up Haffner – they would be getting two peaks this day!
 Steven indicated a tricky traverse to the true summit of Vermillion – I believed him – it’s not a simple winter objective with a narrow summit cornice and some real exposure in sections.

 We still didn’t have any sign of Papke so we knew we had to ski back to our original ascent line in case he was stuck somewhere.
 He wasn’t.
 We descended fast and relatively unharmed through the burn (my jacket was black by the time we got down!).
 A few hilarious moments arose when Kev Barton decided to try running through a tree instead of around it but the skiing was much better than we expected.
 We got to the parking lot – back in the cold and gray – to see a shivering Kev Papke.
 He had decided that we were going up the wrong peak and he turned back – unfortunate but it was his decision.
 He was cold but otherwise unscathed.
 A highly recommended ski ascent in good snow conditions.
-One of the few peaks I’d consider repeating just for the skiing.
+Definitely a peak I’d repeat just for the skiing, nevermind great views.